Dgies1/ASCENDS/README.md

 The current version of ASCENDS mainly focuses on two different machine learning tasks - classification and regression (value prediction).

 * What is classification?
-Users can train a predictive model (mapping function) that predicts a category (Y) from input variables (X) using ASCENDS.
+Users can train a predictive model (manual mapping function, or one-hot or ordinal encoding) that predicts a category (Y) from input variables (X) using ASCENDS.
 For instance, ASCENDS can train a model for predicting whether an email is spam or not-spam.

 * What is regression?